 Post-Bachelor's Teaching Certification and Certificate Information

-People who hold a bachelor's degree that is not in education and are interested in becoming teachers can complete a master's degree program in education or enroll in an alternative certification program (ACP).
+People who hold a bachelor's degree that is not in education and are interested in becoming teachers can complete a master's degree program or enroll in an alternative certification program (ACP).
 Both options cover the ideas, methods and subject knowledge necessary to teach elementary or secondary school.
 The aspiring teachers must complete a student teaching internship in a classroom, which is required for state certification, or licensing to teach.
 Public school teachers also must pass state certification examinations.

 Master's Degree in Education